-- Add butter, sage, garlic pine nuts, lemon peel, and salt to a large light colored pan (so you can monitor the color of the butter) over medium heat.
+- Add 3 tablespoons unsalted butter,20 pieces sage leaves, 4 cloves smashed garlic, 1/2 cup pine nuts, 1 teaspoon lemon zest, and 1/2 teaspoon salt to a large light colored pan (so you can monitor the color of the butter) over medium heat.

 - Stir constantly as the butter melts until it turns into a toasty brown color.
 It will foam as it melts and you stir.

 - Pour over the cooked gnocchi.
 Option to place gnocchi on a bed of ricotta (our fave!).
 Enjoy!